 Guaranteed approval vs. easy approval

 Most card providers don’t explicitly offer guaranteed approval.
-Instead, they use language that implies it’s easy for you to be approved.
-You’ll typically see phrases like “no minimum credit score” or “see if you prequalify”.
+Instead, they may use language that implies it’s easy for you to be approved.
+You might see phrases like “no minimum credit score” instead.
 You may still be denied for the card, but you generally have better odds than with most other providers.

 With an unsecured card, you don’t have to put down a security deposit — which is an upfront fee to open a card.
 Most unsecured cards with guaranteed approval are online-catalog cards: You can only use them to buy merchandise at specified online outlets only.